 What does this mean for your OKRs?
 Well, now that the objectives are aligned, changes will roll up through the chain of alignment (or inheritance) to affect progress accordingly.
 This is incredibly handy for alerting the team to potential pinch points and risk areas downstream because they will be reflected in top level objectives.

 Whichever OKR method you use, an OKR program will help your team and company gain greater transparency, focus and alignment to achieve your most ambitious goals.
-If you need help rolling out your OKR program, set up a free session with one of our OKR coaches here.

 The first step in rolling out the objectives and key results framework is making sure you’re writing good OKRs to set yourself up for success.
 Here are some examples to help get you started.Read Now